clolsonus/VirtualChoir/README.md

   Ex.
 1, 2, 3, 4, CLAP, 2, 3, 4, PLAY, 2, 3, 4 ...
 * Send this track to all participants with their part(s)
-* Participants listen to the reference track through headphones, clap at the exact same time as the reference clap, and then play along their part.
+* Participants listen to the reference track through headphones, clap at the exact same time as the reference clap, and then record themselves playing their part in sync with the reference track.
   Participants record themselves playing with a phone or any movie camera.
+(Even just recording the audio track could work.)
 * Participants could perform in small subgroups if they found a way to split/share headphones so they all simultaneously were listening to the same reference track.